ebzzry/ebzzry.github.io/en/src/verb-tenses.md

 > Before her 16th birthday, Maria __will have been creating__ painting masterpieces.

 *Before Maria’s 16th birthday, she will be  creating paintings.*

+## Closing remarks <a name="closing"></a>

+In order to communicate with the least amount of ambiguities, we have to be accurate.
+When we use the right constructs, we creater lesser room for misunderstanding.
+It’s the small changes in the things that we do that make a lot of difference.